BFNA Official Website - A 501(c)3 non-profit - Publisher, The Blaisdell Papers

 Brenda Higgins

 I am a Hoosier Blasdel who grew up in Lawrenceburg, IN.
-I studied German and Latin at Indiana
+I studied German and Latin at Indiana University.

 Later we lived in Charlotte, NC, Atlanta and now Memphis, TN.
 I taught preschool and elementary school for 31 years.
 I am now retired and a Master Gardener and member of DAR.
 Happy to be the new secretary for the Blaisdell National Family Association.